oLeVanNinh/chat/README.md

 # This repo is implement simple chatapp using socket.io

 # Specifiction:
-- User can create a chatroom
+- User can create a chat room
-- User can join a chatroom
+- User can join a chat room
 - Broadcast a message to connected users when someone connects or disconnects.
 - Add support for nicknames.
 - Don’t send the same message to the user that sent it himself.
 Instead, append the message directly as soon as he presses enter.